 Mike Phillips chaired the Substribe working group on customer value.
-Mike Phillips is an experienced senior leader of b2b subscriptions at Informa and other business information companies.
+Mike Phillips is an experienced senior leader of b2b subscriptions, at information and data companies within the Informa group.
 The focus of discussion was on the ‘Must Have Score‘ we’ve been developing.

 Faced with lots of decisions, surfacing useful information is critical.
 The Must Have Score means you can cut through by asking a direct question to customers of b2b subscriptions.

 The Must Have Score (MHS) can be used to inform: